 It sounds like a simple question, but our knowledge about what kind of reform actually works in particular settings is quite limited.
-In the past, institutional reforms in developing countries have involved a degree of copying successful solutions from more advanced nations.
+In the past, institutional reforms in developing countries have involved a degree of emulating successful solutions from more advanced nations.
 In this sense, Western institutional practices have diffused among nations (Meyer et al. 1997, DiMaggio & Powell 1983).
-Japanese reforms during the Meiji period are a well konwn example.
-The introduction of the Novo Mercado, a special listing segment at the São Paulo Stock Exchange that emulates Germany’s Neuer Markt, is a more recent example.
-We cannot explain the considerable variation in the success of such reforms, but we know they impact impact growth and development.
+Japanese reforms during the Meiji period are a well-known example.
+The introduction of the Novo Mercado, a special listing segment at the São Paulo Stock Exchange that emulates Germany’s Neuer Markt, is a more recent and more technical example.
+Diffusion of knowledge does not always end well.
+In fact, many reforms fail and we cannot fully explain why.

-I approach the issue from two angles.
-First, I have collected the biographical data of over 14,000 British colonial officers as a visitor at the Institute for Advanced Studies in Princeton from 2014 to 2015.
+The necessary biographical data have been assembled in two phases.
+First, I collected the personnel records of over 14,000 British colonial officers as a visitor at the Institute for Advanced Studies in Princeton from 2014 to 2015.
 Preliminary findings, which were presented at Harvard Law School in June 2015, indicate a robust relationship between the composition of the colonial administration in the 1950s and 1960s and modern-day institutional quality.

-I have also started as series of interviews with surviving colonial officers.
+Second, I have collected rich biographical material including a series of interviews that we conducted with surviving colonial officers.
 Project VOICES systematically archives and publish the personal histories of over 100 British colonial officers.
 The combined research program has been submitted for financing to the European Research Council (ERC Starting Grant) in October 2018.

-Ongoing and planned projects exploit the new data.
 In “Bureaucratic expertise and sector-level economic performance: Evidence from the British Empire”, joint work with Guo Xu (Berkeley), we aim to explain the sector-level economic performance of former colonies by looking at the extended presence of former colonial servants after a colony gains independence.
 A London designed compensation package brought incentives for some British bureaucrats stay on as advisors after independence – but not for all.
 We find that this explains variations in the quality of services of public departments in British ex-colonies after independence.

 When knowledge and practices are transferred within multinational organizations, most research focuses on the recipients’ experience (Sanders and Tuschke 2007, Kostova and Roth 2002), giving little attention to the role of the agents who do the transferring.
 “In search of the perfect fit: Knowledge transfers, experimentation and economic performance”, joint work with Robbert Maseland (Groningen), takes a close look at agents (their motivation, skills and biographies) who effectively adapt the transferred knowledge and practices to fit the recipients.

 2018: “Copying informal institutions: the role of British colonial officers during the decolonization of British Africa“, Journal of Institutional Economics, First View article.
 This publication has been financed by Austrian Science Fund (FWF J3848-G28).